llsoftsec/llsoftsecbook/book.md

 pointers, or more.

-An essential aspect of pointer authentication being useful is to make it hard for an attacker to guess the correct PAC that will pass authentication.
+An essential aspect of pointer authentication being useful is to make it hard for an attacker to construct the correct PAC that will pass authentication.
 To achieve that, next to the address, 2 other inputs are used to compute the PAC: a so-called key\index{key} and a modifier\index{modifier}: